- Are You Drinking Enough Water? HOT

 Water and Constipation

-Constipation is a gastro-intestinal symptom that occurs when bowel movements are less frequent due to a harder stool which is more difficult to pass.
-Most people at some point in their lives will experience constipation.
-In most cases, constipation is only temporary and not serious.
-Understanding its causes, prevention, and treatment will help most people find relief.
+Does drinking water help you poop?
+For the most part, yes.
 There are two types of constipation, with one being more severe than the other.
 Slow transit constipation is the most common form.
 Lack of fiber and inadequate water in the diet are common causes of slow transit constipation.
-One of the major symptoms of this type is dehydration.
-The other method, outlet delay, has to do more with loss of function in the pelvic area, and occurs more often in senior citizens.
+One of the major symptoms of this type is dehydration, meaning that drinking adequate amounts of water will greatly improve symptoms.
+The other type of constipation, outlet delay, has to do more with loss of function in the pelvic area, and occurs more often in senior citizens.

 How do we get constipated?